 As you can see, this is not exactly a measure of a company’s static liquidity in terms of cash on hand, marketable securities, and other assets.
 But it does provide a good snapshot of how well they can use cash flow to sustain their liquidity.

 The most commonly used ratios to assess liquidity are the Current Ratio and the Acid Test Ratio.
 Creditors may use these ratios to determine if a business is loan-worthy.
 Of course, the irony here is that a business needs money to borrow money.
 Or does it?
 Remember that inventory can be included in the Current Ratio calculation.
-For many businesses, this can significantly improve their liquidity ratio and their chances of getting a loan, when they need one.
+For many businesses, this can significantly improve their liquidity ratio and chances of getting a loan, when they need one.

 To contact sales, click HERE.
 And to learn more about ECS Payment Processing visit Small Business.